 Spring skiing is a lesser phenomenon in Eastern Canada than it is out West at resorts like Whistler, Banff, or Revelstoke.
 Ski resorts in the eastern part of Canada (like in Ontario and Quebec) have shorter ski seasons and lower alpine terrain.
 Even still, these resorts make snow all season long, allowing trails to be covered through March and sometimes into April (during a good snow year).

-Popular resorts in Ontario, Quebec and a few ski spots in the Maritimes and Newfoundland offer spring ski deals in March and April that will cost you far less than western counterparts.
-Especially if you're with children or don't need extreme elevation to enjoy a ski day, eastern Canada may be a good choice, but - especially once April hits - check which ski resorts remain open and how many runs are operating.
+Popular resorts in Ontario, Quebec, and a few ski spots in the Canadian Maritimes and Newfoundland offer spring ski deals in March and April that will cost you far less than their western counterparts.
+So if you don't need extreme elevation or a long journey to enjoy a family ski vacation, Eastern Canada—with resorts like Mont Tremblant, Mont Blanc, Le Massif, and Mont-Sainte-Anne—is a good choice.

 The interior provinces of Saskatchewan and Manitoba have no shortage of winter snow or ski resorts.
 Among them, Wapiti Valley Ski & Board Resort in Saskatchewan has 15 trails, multiple terrain parks, and 310 meters of elevation.
 They're even open one night a month for night skiing.
 Table Mountain, also in Saskatchewan, offers night skiing, as well, and hosts a Ski and Ride Camp smack dab in the middle of March break.

 As a relative newbie, Asessippi Ski Area and Resort in Manitoba claims they have the best snow sports facility from Thunder Bay to Calgary.
 With 27 groomed runs, ranging from beginner to expert, one quad chair, and two triple chairs, this interior Canadian resort doesn't skimp on their infrastructure.
 Don't miss the resort's Big Air Snowboard Championship mid-March.